The Quill 03: Spring Edition 2025/2026

 Submit your work through the form currently on our submission page on thequillbard.com

-Poetry and music: 300 words or less; Short Stories: 1,000 - 1,500 words; Essays/Reflections: 800 - 1,200 words; Visual Art: Up to 3 pieces per artist
+Poetry and music: 300 words or less; Short Stories: 1,000 - 1,500 words; Essays/Reflections: 800 - 1,200 words; Visual Art: Up to 3 pieces per artist.
+If your work does not fall within the word limit, editors reserve the right to cut.

-Submit by 05/10/25
+Submit by 5/10/26

 Submission Tips: